changhsinlee/changhsinlee.github.io/_posts/2019-02-16-python-great-expectations.md

 and the knowledge of the builder did not pass down to the maintainer.

-When I build a new model, I probably spend more than 60% of my time understanding all the edges in my data to curatie a dataset for my model.
+When I build a new model, I probably spend more than 60% of my time understanding all the edges in my data to curate a dataset for my model.
 There are lots of insights gained about business in this process.

 Where did those insights go?
 Jupyter Notebooks, of course.
 Even if I remember to write down all my findings, which is questionable, this process still creates a problem.